microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 print('Coefficient of determination: ',
       r2_score(y_test, pred))
 ```

-Because there's a reasonably high correlation between the two variables, there accuracy of this model isn't bad!
+Because there's a reasonably high correlation between the two variables, there accuracy of this model isn't too bad!

 ```
 Model Accuracy:  0.7327987875929955